Scott Lathrop

 Operations

-Samantha is a recent Cal Poly San Luis Obispo graduate with experience in nonprofit marketing, community outreach, and social research.
-At Native Nuclear, she serves as the Executive Administrative Assistant to Scott Lathrop where she manages day-to-day operations and supports organizational strategy.
+Samantha Brandts is a recent Cal Poly San Luis Obispo graduate with experience in nonprofit marketing, community outreach, and social research.
+At Native Nuclear, she serves as the Operations Manager and Executive Administrative Assistant to Scott Lathrop where she manages day-to-day operations and supports organizational strategy.
 Samantha’s role enables innovative connections between Native communities and the nuclear energy industry, helping bridge longstanding gaps in education, access, and advocacy.

 here.